 Spain is a country that knows how to party and given the enormous influence that the Catholic Church has in Spain, carnival is celebrated nationwide!
 The most famous and hedonistic carnival celebration in Spain are Cadiz, Sitges and the ones in the Canary Islands.

 Every town and village in Spain has it’s own unique carnival celebrations but it doesn’t matter where you celebrate carnival because they are all devoted to ensuring you have the time of your life!

 What is carnival in Spain?

-Carnival in Spain is a like most carnival celebrations around the world and closely tied to the Christian observance of Lent.
+Carnival festival in Spain is a like most carnival celebrations around the world and closely tied to the Christian observance of Lent.
 Lent is a period of fasting and sacrifice for the 40 days prior to Easter.